Dʼ Boys

 D' Boys (pronounced as The Boys) was a Yugoslav synth-pop/pop rock band formed in Belgrade in 1982.

-Originally formed as a duo consisting of Peđa D'Boy (real name Predrag Jovanović, vocals and guitar, formerly of German band Jane) and Miroslav "Miško" Mihajlovski (percussion), D' Boys initially performed minimalist synth-pop, with campy lyrics dealing with nightlife, parties and girls.
-After the lineup included guitarist Goran Vejvoda and bass guitarist Miško Plavi (real name Milivoje Petrović), D' Boys, while keeping their stylistic orientation, moved towards more rock-oriented sound.
+Originally formed as a duo consisting of Peđa D'Boy (real name Predrag Jovanović, vocals and guitar, formerly of German band Jane) and Mihajlo "Miško" Mihajlovski (percussion), D' Boys initially performed minimalist synth-pop, with campy lyrics dealing with nightlife, parties and girls.
+After the lineup included guitarist Goran Vejvoda and bass guitarist Miško Plavi, D' Boys, while keeping their stylistic orientation, moved towards more rock-oriented sound.
 The band released their debut album Ajd' se zezamo in 1983, gaining notable mainstream popularity.
-After the release of their second album, Muvanje, in 1984, Mihajovski left the band, and the rest of the lineup continued performing as Peđa D' Boy Band, releasing two albums before disbanding in 1986.
+After the release of their second album Muvanje in 1984, Mihajovski left the band, and the rest of the lineup continued performing as Peđa D' Boy Band, releasing two albums before disbanding in 1986.

-Biography
+History

 1982–1985

-The band was formed in 1982, initially as a duo consisting of Peđa D'Boy (real name Predrag Jovanović, vocals, guitar) and Miško Mihajlovski, percussion, rhythm machine programming).
-During the 1960s Jovanović was a vocalist for the band Lutalice (The Wanderers), appeared in Živojin Pavlović's film When I Am Dead and Gone, performed in cafes in France and spent some time on Goa beaches in India, performing with jazz and rock musicians from all over the world.
-During the 1970s he owned a boutique of leather clothes at Ibiza and was a vocalist for the German progressive/krautrock band Jane.
+The band was formed in 1982, initially as a duo consisting of Peđa D'Boy (real name Predrag Jovanović, vocals, guitar) and Mihajlo "Miško" Mihajlovski, percussion, rhythm machine programming).
+During the 1960s, Jovanović was a vocalist for the band Lutalice (The Wanderers), made a cameo appearance in Živojin Pavlović's film When I Am Dead and Gone, performed in French cafes and metro stations, and spent some time on Goa beaches in India, where he performed with jazz and rock musicians from all over the world.
+During the 1970s, he owned a boutique of leather clothes at Ibiza, where he met members of the German progressive/krautrock band Jane, soon becoming their vocalist and rhythm guitarist.
 With Jane he recorded their 1980 self-titled album, containing the hit "Love Your Life".
 Mihajlovski was previously a member of the new wave/art rock band Kozmetika and was one of the artists involved in the work of the pop culture magazine Izgled.
-Upon his 1982 return to Belgrade, Jovanović decided to start performing.
-After a jam session, held in Belgrade's Students' Cultural Centre during the art exhibition of the comic book artist Igor Kordej, Jovanović and Mihajlovski decided to start collaborating.
+Upon his 1982 return to Belgrade, Jovanović decided to join the city's music scene.
+After a jam session held in Belgrade's Students' Cultural Center during the exhibition of the comic book artist Igor Kordej, Jovanović and Mihajlovski decided to start collaborating.
 Initially, their joint act was known as Peđa i Miško (Peđa and Miško), and later Oksižen (Oxygen, after Peđa D'Boy's dyed hair), until they finally adopted the name D' Boys, suggested by the host of a popular music TV-show Hit meseca (Hit of the Month) Dubravka Marković and her then-boyfriend Srđan "Gile" Gojković of Električni Orgazam.